obelisk-planner/obelisk-backend/README.md

 g++ obelisk-backend.cpp -O3 -lClp -lCoinUtils -lClpSolver -lpqxx -lopenblas -o obelisk-backend

+Then run it with:

+./obelisk-backend [database name] [database password]

 Tested on Debian.

 It will be able to handle many thousands of recipes and resources using a reasonable amount of RAM, and